Gary Larson: Retirement

 By late 1994, Larson thought the series was getting repetitive and did not want to enter what he called the "Graveyard of Mediocre Cartoons."
 He retired the strip on January 1, 1995, when he was 44 years old.
 Since retiring from The Far Side, Larson has done occasional cartoon work, including magazine illustrations and promotional artwork for The Far Side merchandise.
 For the most part, he has also retired from public view: "He refuses to have his picture taken and avoids being on TV", Time magazine wrote in 2003.
-To Larson, "cartoonists are expected to be anonymous."
+According to Larson, "cartoonists are expected to be anonymous."

 In 2020, Larson began sporadically posting new cartoons on his website; he attributed the appearance of new material to his newfound motivation gained by using a graphics tablet.

 There's a Hair in My Dirt!: A Worm's Story

 In 1998, Larson published his first post-The Far Side book There's a Hair in My Dirt!: A Worm's Story, an illustrated book with thematic similarities to The Far Side.
 The short book tells the story of an earthworm who feels that his life is insignificant.
 The main plot is told by the young worm's father and follows the beautiful (but slightly dim) human maiden Harriet, who takes a stroll across a woodland trail, encountering different aspects of the ecological world.
 She admires it but knows little about the land around her, and that eventually leads to her downfall.

 The story became a New York Times Best Seller on May 24, 1998.